On Consistency of Compressive Spectral Clustering: SBM and Spectral Clustering via Graph Filtering

 \subsection{Compressed Spectral Embedding}

 From Algorithm \ref{SC_alg}, it seems that we need the matrix $X$ containing the $k$ most significant eigenvectors of $L$, in order to retrieve the clusters.
 Since we only use the rows of $X$ as data points for the subsequent $k$-means step, we only need a distance preserving embedding of the rows of $X$.
-In this section, we shall see how such an embedding can be obtained through the result of filtering random graph signals.
-The technique used is similar to that of \cite{tremblay2016compressive}, except that we employ slightly stricter assumptions to help in proving consistency results.
+In this section, we see how such an embedding can be obtained through the result of filtering random graph signals.
+The technique used is similar to that of \cite{tremblay2016compressive}, except that we employ stricter assumptions to help in proving consistency results.

 Consider the matrix $R \in \mathbb{R}^{n \times d}$ whose entries are independent Gaussian random variables with mean $0$ and variance $1/d$.
 Define $X_R := H_{\lambda_k} R = U h_{\lambda_k}(\Lambda) U^T R = XX^T R$ whose $d$ columns contain the result of filtering the corresponding $d$ columns of $R$ using the filter $h_{\lambda_k}$.
-In the following theorem, we show that the rows of $X_R$ form an $\epsilon$-approximate distance preserving embedding of the rows of $X$ for sufficiently large $d$.
-Hence, $X_R$ is an approximate spectral embedding for the graph Laplacian $L$, that is \lq compressed\rq \ to $d$ dimensions.
-To analyse the effect of the compressed embedding on the true cluster centres, i.e. the $k$ unique rows of $\mathcal{X}$, we define the matrix $\mathcal{X}_R := \mathcal{X}O X^T R$ where $O$ is the orthonormal rotation matrix as in Theorem \ref{Th_conv}.
-We aim to show that the separability of the true cluster centres is still ensured under the compressed embedding.
+In Theorem \ref{Th_compressedconvSep}, we show that the rows of $X_R$ form an $\epsilon$-approximate distance preserving embedding of the rows of $X$ for sufficiently large $d$.
+To analyze the effect of this embedding on the true cluster centers, i.e. the $k$ unique rows of $\mathcal{X}$, we define the matrix $\mathcal{X}_R := \mathcal{X}O X^T R$ where $O$ is the orthonormal rotation matrix as in Theorem \ref{Th_conv}.
+We aim to show that the separability of the true cluster centers is still ensured under the compressed embedding.